rg-engineering/ioBroker.vis-2-widgets-weather-and-heating/README.md

 ## Changelog

+### **WORK IN PROGRESS**
+ * (René) see issue #66: Heating Time Schedule and Profile Params widget - option to use select box for temperature adjustment like Pittini vis
+ * (René) see issue #66: Heating Time Schedule and Profile Paramswidget - option to use time picker for time adjustments

 ### 0.8.1 (2024-12-27)
  * (René) update dependencies
  * (René) see issue #66: Heating Time Schedule widget - uses minimum temperature from adapter for input value range